 FareStart, Board of Directors, 2001-2010

-We defended a company in a three-week jury trial in Alaska superior court on a product liability claim.
-The plaintiff alleged that she had sustained injuries while participating in a PPCT program and requested extremely high damages.
-The jury awarded a unanimous defense verdict after only one hour of deliberations that our client’s product was not defective.
+Defended Pressure Point Control Tactics Management Systems (“PPCT”) in a three-week jury trial in Alaska superior court on a product liability claim.
+PPCT developed and designed a program that teaches use-of-force techniques to all divisions of the military, Homeland Security, police forces, prisons and other security companies.
+The plaintiff alleged that she had sustained injuries while participating in a PPCT program and requested damages of almost $670,000.
+The jury awarded a unanimous defense verdict after only one hour of deliberations and held that the PPCT program was not defective.

-We defended an insurance agency and its broker in a case claiming insurance broker negligence.
+Defended Smith Insurance Agency and its broker in a case claiming insurance broker negligence.
 The plaintiff alleged that he requested insurance coverage for his company from our clients but that they failed to purchase it.
-A claim was filed against our clients for alleged breach of fiduciary duty and special relationship, negligence and misrepresentation and sought damages.
-After a week-long jury trial, the jury returned a unanimous defense verdict in less than one hour.
+After tendering a claim he thought was covered, our clients informed the plaintiff that he had no such coverage.
+A claim was filed against our clients for alleged breach of fiduciary duty and special relationship, negligence and misrepresentation and sought $100,000 in damages.
+After a week-long jury trial, the jury returned a unanimous defense verdict in 30 minutes.